botodaboo/CNPM/README.md

 # CNPM
-3 last days to complete the project :(
+Last day to complete the project :(